Cemophora coccinea (Blumenbach, 1788)

 Key Characters: Projecting rounded snout; smooth back scales; anal plate not divided.

 Similar Species: Milksnake.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: Three subspecies are recognized; Florida Scarletsnake, C. c. coccinea (Blumenbach, 1788), Northern Scarletsnake, C. c. copei Jan, 1863, and Texas Scarletsnake, C. c. lineri Williams, Brown & Wilson, 1966.
 Only the Northern Scarletsnake is known from Illinois.